|Nutritional Guidelines (per serving)|

 Grease a griddle or skillet or spray with nonstick cooking spray; heat over medium heat.

 Cook the French toast slices for about 3 to 4 minutes on each side, or until nicely browned.

 - Challah, brioche, French bread, and Italian bread are excellent choices for French toast.
-Raisin bread, cinnamon bread, and other flavored bread are good choices as well.
+Feel free to consider raisin bread, cinnamon bread, and other flavored bread for an interesting flavor twist.